ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 ## Creating The First Snapshot

-Before we do anything else run the below:
+Before we do anything else run the following:

 ```
 git status